tam-n/c0523-code-solutions/javascript-new/javascript-new-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What does the `new` operator do?
+  The new operator creates a new instance of a user-defined object or a of a built-in object type with a constructor function

-- What property of JavaScript functions can store shared behavior for instances created with `new`?
+- What property of JavaScript functions can store shared behavior for instances created with `new`? prototype
 - What does the `instanceof` operator do?
+  The `instanceof` operator checks if the prototype of a constructor appears anywhere in the prototype chain of an object.

 ## Notes